The Litigator’s Guide to Evidentiary Objections and Ethical Advocacy: When to Raise Them, How to Preserve the Record, and What to Avoid

 Prof. Ronald J. Rychlak | University of Mississippi School of Law

-Ronald J. Rychlak, Distinguished University Professor and Jamie L. Whitten Chair in Law and Government, has been on the law school faculty since 1987.
-In 2019 he received the university’s highest research and publication recognition, the “Distinguished Research and Creative Achievement Award” based upon his reputation for scholarly activity and leadership roles in professional societies.
-In 2023, he received the Algernon Sydney Sullivan Award, the University’s highest award in honor of service, for “placing service to others and the community before oneself, while embodying the qualities of honesty, morality, ethics, integrity, responsibility, determination, courage, and compassion.”
+In 2019, Rychlak received the university’s highest research and publication recognition, the “Distinguished Research and Creative Achievement Award,” based upon his reputation for scholarly activity and leadership roles in professional societies.
+In 2023, he received the Algernon Sydney Sullivan Award, the University’s highest award in honor of service, recognizing those who place service to others and the community before oneself while embodying honesty, morality, ethics, integrity, responsibility, determination, courage, and compassion.
 In 2024, he was voted “Outstanding Law Professor” by the student body.
+He is also past-president of the Southeastern Association of Law Schools.

-Ron is the author, co-author, or editor of twelve books and over 100 articles.
-The Congregation for the Causes of Saints at the Vatican called his book, Hitler, the War, and the Pope “definitive” in its response to charges made against the leader of the Catholic Church during World War II.
-He has been published in Notre Dame Law Review, UCLA Law Review, The Washington Post, The Wall Street Journal, and numerous other periodicals and journals.
-Media appearances include CNN, ABC, Fox News, National Geographic TV; The Military Channel; PBS radio; Coast to Coast with George Noory; C-SPAN; and more.
+Rychlak’s scholarship has been published in the Notre Dame Law Review, UCLA Law Review, The Washington Post, The Wall Street Journal, and numerous other periodicals and journals.
+His media appearances include CNN, ABC, Fox News, National Geographic TV, The Military Channel, PBS radio, Coast to Coast with George Noory, and C-SPAN, among others.

 Richard D. Friedman | University of Michigan Law School

-Richard D. Friedman is the Alene and Allan F. Smith Professor of Law and an expert on evidence and US Supreme Court history.
-He also is one of a few scholars developing a new field that examines sports and games as legal systems.
+Richard D. Friedman is the Alene and Allan F. Smith Professor of Law at the University of Michigan Law School and an expert on evidence and U.S. Supreme Court history.
+He is also one of a few scholars developing a new field that examines sports and games as legal systems.
+His scholarly work spans evidence, civil procedure, constitutional law and history, and the rules of games.

 Robert Neary | Kozyak Tropin & Throckmorton

 Robert regularly shares his insights and expertise as a speaker on various CLE panels, contributing to the ongoing education of his peers.
-Additionally, he has authored several publications on a wide range of legal topics, demonstrating his thought leadership and dedication to the advancement of legal knowledge.
-Robert is a contributing author of the Class Action Strategy & Practice Guide (Elizabeth J. Cabraser & Jocelyn D. Larkin eds., American Bar Association 2d ed.
+His recent speaking engagements include panels on Rule 23 strategies following Trump v.
+Casa, evidentiary objections and ethical advocacy, and Rule 30(b)(6) depositions in class action litigation, along with seminars at Florida Bar Annual Conventions.
+He is a contributing author of the Class Action Strategy & Practice Guide (Elizabeth J. Cabraser & Jocelyn D. Larkin eds., American Bar Association 2d ed.
 2025), a perennial bestseller publication of the American Bar Association.

 Arthur D. Burger_FedBarArthur D. Burger | Jackson & Campbell, P.C.

-In addition to his experience as a practitioner, Art has a deep background in the jurisprudence of ethics law.
+Burger has a deep background in the jurisprudence of ethics law.
 He was a member of the Editorial Board of the ABA/Bloomberg Law-Lawyers’ Manual on Professional Conduct and is an Adjunct Professor at the Antonin Scalia Law School of George Mason University, teaching a night class in Professional Responsibility.
-He was a member of the ten-person American Bar Association (ABA) Committee on Ethics and Professional Responsibility from 2014 to 2017; an elected District of Columbia Bar Delegate to the ABA House of Delegates from 2011 to 2012, where he worked with the ABA Ethics 20/20 Commission; a member of the District of Columbia Bar Legal Ethics Committee from 2003 to 2009; a member of the District of Columbia Bar Rules of Professional Conduct Review Committee from 1998 to 2004; and he has taught numerous District of Columbia Bar continuing legal education courses (CLE) on legal ethics and has lectured around the country.
+He was a member of the ten-person American Bar Association (ABA) Committee on Ethics and Professional Responsibility from 2014 to 2017; an elected District of Columbia Bar Delegate to the ABA House of Delegates from 2011 to 2012, where he worked with the ABA Ethics 20/20 Commission; a member of the District of Columbia Bar Legal Ethics Committee from 2003 to 2009; and a member of the District of Columbia Bar Rules of Professional Conduct Review Committee from 1998 to 2004.
+He has taught numerous District of Columbia Bar continuing legal education courses on legal ethics and has lectured around the country.

 Agenda